ZeFish/Chisel/README.md

 - **CSS Themes:** Apply a CSS theme to a note by specifying the theme name in the `chisel` frontmatter property.
 - **Custom CSS Properties:** Define custom CSS variables directly in the frontmatter of your notes.
-- **CSS Snippets:** Automatically load CSS snippets from multiple notes that have the `chisel-autoload: true` frontmatter property.
+- **CSS Snippets:** Automatically load CSS snippets from multiple notes that have the `chisel: true` frontmatter property.
 The snippets are loaded in alphabetical order.
 - **Body Classes:** Chisel adds various CSS classes to the `<body>` element based on the context, allowing you to write more specific CSS rules.